edwinst/c64_light_fantastic_reverse_engineering/README.md

 it means PB7 is reading HIGH each time it is sampled.

 Receiver program: It first waits for a keypress.
-Then it waits for the bright square to appear (i.e. the first start bit).
-Each byte is transmitted as a '1' start bit and then 8 data bits with hard-coded timing.
+Then it waits for the bright square to *dis*appear (i.e. the first start bit).
+Each byte is transmitted as a '0' start bit and then 8 data bits with hard-coded timing.
 Then there is a short gap.
 The program then synchronizes again to the start bit of the next byte.
 All the timing and reading loops are there, but strangely, my disassembly seems to